idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

     - how igor ticks
 ---

 I aspire not only to be a great manager, but to be the best manager my team members will ever have (unless they get to work for a manager I've coached :) ).
-I hope to have incrediblely stiff competition at the the top, and I'll often fall short, but only by trying will I get closer.
+I hope to have incredibly stiff competition at the top, and I'll often fall short, but only by trying will I get closer.
 This post will gather some research on being a great manager, enumerate some of my learnings, and inspire me to be my best.

 ## Management situations